nirmalkar/peccu/README.md

 ## Planned Features

-- **Assessment-Based Conversations**: Choose an assessment, converse with the AI (soon to be named), and get feedback focused on pronunciation, grammar, and voice modulation.
+- **Assessment-Based Conversations**: Choose an assessment, converse with the AI (Peecu), and get feedback focused on pronunciation, grammar, and voice modulation.

 ## Project Structure